60+ Unmissable Landmarks in Taiwan

 Clearly, the authors don’t know what the word “landmark” means.
 By definition, a landmark should be something very large, monumental, and visible from afar (that must be a very large firefly!)

-That’s why I’ve decided to put together a better list of the most famous and visible Taiwan landmarks.
+That’s why I’ve decided to put together a better list of the most famous Taiwan landmarks.
 Because my list soon grew too long, I’ve categorized them by most iconic landmarks, historic landmarks, modern landmarks, religious landmarks, and finally, natural landmarks in Taiwan.

 Table of Contents